 How to Treat Headaches Without Medication

-Ways to treat headaches at home
+Easy ways to treat headaches

 We can’t live by taking painkillers all the time, even if they’re sold over the counter.
 Unfortunately, however, we’re becoming more and more dependent on them and we need ever higher doses to feel the effect.